-Given the sensitivity around topics such as addiction, mental illness, and suicide, meeting professionals should strive to hire a mental health speaker who pays attention to safe messages.
+Given the sensitivity around topics such as addiction, mental illness, and suicide, meeting professionals should strive to hire mental health speakers who pay attention to safe messaging.
 So here are some thoughts on how meeting professionals and event planners can find the right behavioral health speaker.

 Mental health speakers should avoid graphic descriptions

-While you want your speaker to deliver a thoughtful and educational presentation, avoid hiring or inviting mental health speakers who go into graphic detail about suicide method or cleanup which could potentially be triggering, especially for young students and more vulnerable populations.
+While you want your speaker to deliver a thoughtful and educational presentation, avoid hiring or inviting mental health speakers who go into graphic detail about suicide methods or cleanup which could potentially be activating, especially for young students and more vulnerable populations.

 In addition, speakers should not get specific about a suicide method or gory descriptions of the final scenery.
 Hollywood loves to paint the scene but suicide prevention experts advise against it based on what we know today.
 Audiences don’t need to hear a lot of details on ropes, belts, gun barrels, or blood.
 It’s already an uncomfortable topic.
 It doesn’t need it to be graphic, too.